-- Power-Law Random Graph (PLRG): this is a 9230-node random graph.
-The node degrees follow a power-law distribution: if one ranks all nodes from the most connected to the least connected, then the i'th most connected node has ω/iα neighbors, where ω is a constant.
+- Power-Law Random Graph (PLRG): this is a 9230node random graph.
+The node degrees follow a powerlaw distribution: when ranked from the most connected to the least connected, the i'th most connected node has ω/i^{α} neighbors, where ω is a constant.
 Once the node degrees are chosen, the nodes are connected randomly; see [3].
-Many real-life P2P networks have topologies that are power-law random graphs [13].
-This particular graph has α = 0.8. - Normal Random Graph (Random): a 9836-node random graph generated by a modified version of GT-ITM topology generator [21].
-The distribution is shown in Figure 1. - Gnutella graph (Gnutella): the Gnutella network topology, as obtained in October 2000.
-The graph has 4736 nodes.
-Its node degrees roughly follow a two-segment power-law distribution, as shown in Figure 1. - Two-Dimensional Grid (Grid): a two-dimension (100x100) grid.
+Many real-life P2P networks have topologies that are power-law random graphs [14]. - Normal Random Graph (Random): a 9836-node random graph generated by a modified version of GT-ITM topology generator [5]. - Gnutella graph (Gnutella): the Gnutella network topology, as obtained in October 2000.
+The graph has 4736 nodes.2 Its node degrees roughly follow a two-segment power-law distribution, as shown in Figure 1. - Two-Dimensional Grid (Grid): a two-dimension (100x 100) grid.
 We choose this simple graph for comparison purposes.